 It doesn't matter if all nine of them are Hindus.

-If we're going to have um this grand group of philosopher kings deciding issues for us, then maybe it should be representatives.
+If we're going to have this grand group of philosopher kings deciding issues for us, then maybe it should be representatives.

 Just shut it down.

-If Hillary is elected, the next president appoints a fifth Supreme Court justice, and you know they are just the left is just itching to overturn Heller.
+Trump was fantastic, and I'm so glad he reminded viewers that it will be open season, not only on the Second Amendment, but on the unborn, if Hillary is elected the next president, appoints a fifth Supreme Court justice, and you know they are just, the left is just itching to overturn Heller.

-That's gonna be it.
+That's going to be it.

 Yes, that was a very important question.

-Um so one of the catchphrases everyone has been using about Trump basically since the moment he announced is he won't give us policy specifics.
+So one of the catchphrases everyone has been using about Trump basically since the moment he announced is he won't give us policy specifics.

 There are no policy specifics.

-Um when in fact he's given us specifics on everything.
+When in fact he's given us specifics on everything.

-The only thing we don't know is the name of the company that's going to supply the rebar for for the wall.
+The only thing we don't know is the name of the company that's going to supply the rebar for the wall.

 She says she's going to grant amnesty to all the illegal aliens here.

-Could we get her to answer um, you know, as you're granting all these m amnesties, if you get up to forty million, if you get to forty-one million, forty-two, is there any point at which she will say, okay, that's enough?
+You know, as you're granting all these amnesties, if you get up to $40 million, if you get to $41 million, $42 million, is there any point at which you will say, okay, that's enough?

 Also, how many crimes can they have committed?

-Under Rubio's Amnesty Bill, I believe you got three misdemeanors.
+Under Rubio's amnesty bill, I believe you got three misdemeanors.

-Well, the illegal alien who had been deported several times before, um and murdered Kate Steinley.
+Well, the illegal alien who had been deported several times before and murdered Kate Steinley, he wasn't convicted of any violent felonies until he killed Kate Steinley.

 Could we get some details on what her plans are for the border?

-And that is what what Chris Wallace asked.
+And that is what Chris Wallace asked.

-You said what what is your plan for securing the border?
+He said, what is your plan for securing the border?

-Because what are the troops gonna do?
+Because what are the troops going to do?

-What, you're gonna have technology and drones?
+What, you're going to have technology and drones?

-So we can watch them run across the border?
+What, so we can watch them run across the border?

 Are the troops going to shoot the illegals?

-How how about a nice wall?
+How about a nice wall?

-Now this comes on the heels of this very week, Project Veritas releasing videos talking about direct funding coming from Hillary Clinton and the DNC and being funneled into dark arts operatives that have been fomenting violence all throughout this political cycle.
+Now, this comes on the heels of this very week, Project Veritas releasing videos talking about direct funding coming from Hillary Clinton and the DNC and being funneled into dark arts operatives that have been fomenting violence all throughout this political cycle.

 But more importantly, as it relates to this question, they're also describing in all its detail a Clinton DNC financed effort at massive voter fraud.

-So and and I think a lot of people forget that you and I, this is not our first rodeo.
+And I think a lot of people forget that you and I, this is not our first rodeo.

-You do remember two thousand.
+You do remember 2000.

-This isn't two thousand.
+This isn't 2000.

 No, my entire life has consisted of Democrats refusing to accept the results of an election.